rsfellman/ds5100-finalproject-dbm4bj/README.md

 Takes the results of a game played via the Game class and computes statistics about said game.

 Methods:
+ - **__init__**:
- - **__init__**:   Initializer.
+    - Initializer.
 It takes in an instance of the Game class.
-                 If the input is not an instance of the Game class, a ValueError will be raised.
+     -If the input is not an instance of the Game class, a ValueError will be raised.
-                 A dataframe named data is created.
+      - A dataframe named data is created.
 Data holds the information for the last play from the game class.
 - **count_jackpots**: A jackpot is when all the faces for a given roll are the same.
                     The count_jackpots method counts the number of times a game resulted in a jackpot and returns an integer.